django-auth-ldap/django-auth-ldap/docs/source/reference.rst

     signal has two keyword arguments: ``profile`` is the user profile object and ``ldap_user`` is the same as ``user.ldap_user``.
 The sender is the :class:`~django_auth_ldap.backend.LDAPBackend` class.

+    This is not sent in Django 1.7 and later.

 .. data:: ldap_error